Technical Whitepaper

 Public guidance from sector bodies including the BBB Wise Giving Alliance (give.org) and CyberSecurity Nonprofit (csnp.org) has correctly flagged that nonprofits adopting generative AI without a PII redaction layer expose donor data to training corpora, vendor logs, and incidental disclosure in generated content.
 The scale is real: a 2026 Virtuous and Fundraising.AI report found 92% of nonprofits now use AI tools, while 76% have no AI governance policy in place.
 Donors notice.
 In the BBB Give.org Donor Trust Report, data and privacy considerations were "somewhat" or "very" important to the large majority of donors when deciding whether to give.

 This paper specifies the technical safeguards required to address those concerns: a four-layer detection pipeline, a strategy-appropriate redaction policy, write-time enforcement, and a verifiable audit trail.
 It is written for nonprofit operations leaders, IT staff evaluating AI vendors, and board members reviewing AI policy, not for ML researchers.
-The goal is to translate sector concerns into concrete questions a nonprofit can answer about any AI tool before connecting it to a donor database.

 1. Threat model